Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take Tirodril.

-If symptoms worsen or persist, consult your doctor.
+If your symptoms worsen or persist, consult your doctor.

 Pregnancy

-If you can become pregnant, use a reliable contraceptive method from the start of treatment and during the same.
+If you can become pregnant, use a reliable contraceptive method from the start of treatment and during treatment.

-If you are pregnant, think you may be pregnant or intend to become pregnant, inform your doctor immediately.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, inform your doctor immediately.
 It may be necessary to continue treatment with Tirodril during pregnancy if the potential benefit outweighs the potential risk to you and the fetus.

-Inform your doctor if you are taking, have taken recently or may have to take any other medication.
+Inform your doctor if you are taking, have recently taken, or may need to take any other medicine.

-Tirodril may potentiate the effects of the following drugs, requiring a reduction in the dose of the same:
+Tirodril may enhance the effects of the following drugs, and a dose reduction of these may be necessary:

 Tirodril may decrease the effects of oral anticoagulants.

-The administration of glycerol iodide, iodine or potassium iodide may decrease the response to Tirodril.
+The administration of iodized glycerol, iodine, or potassium iodide may decrease the response to Tirodril.

-The administration of amiodarone (drug for heart arrhythmias) may potentiate the effect of Tirodril.
+The administration of amiodarone (a drug for heart arrhythmias) may enhance the effect of Tirodril.

-Antithyroid drugs may decrease the capture of iodine-labeled thyroid hormone used in some tests ([131I]).
+Antithyroid drugs may decrease the thyroid uptake of radioactive iodine used in some tests ([131I]).

 Taking Tirodril with food and drinks